M.A. Psychology, Seattle University, June 2021

 TEACHING and RESEARCH INTERESTS

-20th Century and contemporary drama (specifically modern American and British), dramatic literature, theatre history, performance studies (theory and performance analysis), critical theory, philosophy and performance, religion and theatre, ritual studies, liturgy and liturgical drama, interculturalism in theatre, performance philosophy, contemporary and traditional Asian theatre (specifically Korean masked dance drama and the ‘original Korean musical’).
+Drama therapy, psychodrama, performance theory and psychotherapy, ritual theory, curative performance, 20th Century and contemporary drama (specifically modern American and British), dramatic literature, theatre history, performance studies (theory and performance analysis), critical theory, religion and theatre, liturgy and liturgical drama, interculturalism in theatre and psychology, performance philosophy.

 ACADEMIC HONORS AND AWARDS